nengo/nengo-spa/docs/user-guide/spa-intro.rst

    provide semantics via connections to natural input (images) and output (a nonlinear dynamical arm model).
 Central information manipulation depends on syntaictic structure for several tasks.
-Control is largely captured by the basal ganglia aciton selection elements.
+Control is largely captured by the basal ganglia action selection elements.
 Memory and learning take place in both basal ganglia and cortex.
 The model itself consists of just under a million spiking neurons.